 I told you we weren’t the only ones!

-Finally, the tour guide signaled that we should all start heading back to our tour bus.
-How about a quick sausage take out?
+Finally, the tour guide told us that we should all start heading back to our tour bus.
+How about a quick snack take out?
 This one tasted so good!

 Stay tuned.
 I will be uploading photos of our other stops in our KKDay Taiwan Tour in the coming days.